AhmadIman04/ELLM_Hackathon/README.md

 # 🏥 Stellgin

+## What is Stellgin
+This app called Stellgin is a personalized health management system designed for patients with diet-related conditions like obesity, hypertension, and diabetes.
+It helps patients track their meals, steps, and calorie intake in real time, while enabling doctors to monitor their progress, set consumption limits, and provide tailored dietary advice through a connected dashboard and AI-powered chatbot.

+## Technical Architecture

 This project consists of **two main user-facing systems** connected through a shared backend and real-time database:

 * 📱 **Mobile App** for Patients